Roman Imankulov

 I work on a dashboard that shows charts with filters.

-• React serializes filter parameters into JSON and sends them to the FastAPI in a query string.
+• React serializes filter parameters into JSON and sends them to FastAPI in a query string.

 • The FastAPI server returns the data to display the chart.